This BLOG On Sellers Concessions And Closing Costs Mortgage Guidelines On Home Purchase Was UPDATED And PUBLISHED On October 16th, 2020

 - Besides the down payment, a home buyer will also encounter closing costs that sometimes can be more than the down payment

-Closing costs includes title charges, transfer stamps, inspection fees, appraisal fees, underwriting fees, attorney fees, and other fees depending on the state you are closing your new home at.
+Closing costs includes title charges, transfer stamps, inspection fees, appraisal fees, discount points, underwriting fees, attorney fees, and other fees depending on the state you are closing your new home at.

 - Besides closing costs, a home buyer will probably need to spend money on moving costs, new furniture, and minor repairs on their new home